learn-co-curriculum/dsc-sparkcontext/README.md

 sc1 = pyspark.SparkContext('local[*]')
 ```

-As you can see, only one SparkContext can be created within a python kernel at once!
+As you can see, only one SparkContext can be created within a Python kernel at once!

 ### SparkContext attributes